 Crazy, by Patsy Cline

 Independent Ross Perot, an eccentric billionaire, was one of the most unconventional presidential candidates in American political history.
-So his choice of campaign song, Patsy Cline's 1961 love song "Crazy," raised a few eyebrows, particularly among the critics who had dismissed him as such.
+So his choice of a campaign song, Patsy Cline's 1961 love song "Crazy," raised a few eyebrows, particularly among the critics who had dismissed him as such.
 The lyrics included the lines:

 Crazy, I'm crazy for feeling so lonely